 You need cold storage if you sell any of these products:

 If you only sell shelf-stable produce (whole tomatoes, squash, onions, potatoes), dry goods, or preserved foods (jam, pickles, honey), you do not need cold storage.
 But adding even one refrigerated product line can increase your stand's average ticket by 30 to 50 percent.
-The easiest way to test demand before investing in equipment: list a refrigerated product on a Homegrown storefront at $10 per month as a pre-order item.
+The easiest way to test demand before investing in equipment: list a refrigerated product on an ordering page as a pre-order item.
 If customers order eggs or cheese consistently, the cold storage investment is justified by real data instead of a guess.

 For the full list of products that work well at farm stands, see our guide to what to sell at a farm stand.